Troubleshooting

 ls -la /path/you/specified/in/config

-When running multiple MCP servers, one broken server can sometimes affect others.
+When running multiple MCP servers, one broken server can sometimes affect the startup of others.
+Claude Desktop initializes servers in parallel, but a config-level JSON error prevents all servers from loading.
 Isolate the issue by testing one server at a time:

 {